koka-lang/madoko/support/madoko-local/readme.md

 * `--homedir=<dir>`
   : Specify the user home directory.
 In this directory
     `madoko-local` will create a `.madoko` directory
-    that contains a log file and the local configuration file (`config.json`).
+    that contains log files and the local configuration file (`config.json`).
 * `--origin=<url>`
   : Instead of serving `https://www.madoko.net` use the